 It is a very nice hospital, very clean, the service is great, personnel is very friendly and professional.
 Great hospital!
 Well done.
 Thank you for being the best hospital in Lebanon

-IVF Lebanon, Dr. Ziad Massaad - Hazmieh, located in Mansouriyeh, Beirut, Lebanon offers patients Egg Freezing procedures among its total of 4 available procedures, across 1 different specialties.
-The cost of a Egg Freezing procedure ranges from £1,524 to £3,048, whilst the national average price is approximately £1,524.
-There are many specialists available at the Hospital, with 4 in total, and they are not accredited by any recognized accreditations institutes
+IVF Lebanon, Dr. Ziad Massaad - Hazmieh, can be found in Mansouriyeh, Beirut, Lebanon and offers its patients Egg Freezing procedures as well as 4 other procedures, across 1 different procedure categories.
+The price of a Egg Freezing procedure varies from £1,524 to £3,048, and the average price is around £1,524.
+Many medical professionals work at the Hospital, with 4 in total, and IVF Lebanon, Dr. Ziad Massaad - Hazmieh is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?